jborean93/winrm-cert-auth/README.md

 ### Windows Configuration
 Once the certificates have been generated we need to configure Windows to use those certificates.
-This step needs to do the following:
+The following things must be done on Windows to configure the certificate authentication:

 + trust the CA that issued our client certificate
   + if using a self signed client certificate this will be the client certificate itself
 + trust the client certificate as a `TrustedPeople` cert
 + create the local user
++ creates a wsman certificate mapping entry that
+  + sets the `Subject` to the SAN `userPrincipalName` entry of our client certificate
+  + sets the `Uri` to `*`
-+ maps the local user's credentials to the CA thumbprint that issued the client certificate
+  + sets the `Issuer` to the root CA thumbprint that issued our client certificate
+  + provides the username/password of the local user to map the certificate toß
 + enabled the Certificate authentication option on the WSMan service

 The playbook [setup_windows.yml](./setup_windows.yml) is designed to do all this as part of the Ansible run but if you wish to do this manually through PowerShell you can use [setup_windows.ps1](./scripts/setup_windows.ps1) instead.